 Venison is a term typically used to describe the meat of any deer or antelope, whether native of the United States or not.
 Native species include whitetail deer as well as moose and elk.
-Non-native venison includes the red deer, the fallow deer, and the nilgai antelope.
-At Broken Arrow Ranch, when we call a product venison, it refers to the meat of the axis deer.
+Non-native venison includes the red deer, the fallow deer, and the nilgai (South Texas) antelope.
+At Broken Arrow Ranch, when we call a product venison, it refers to the meat of the axis deer and South Texas Antelope.

-When you buy venison meat from us, you can be assured that your package will contain the meat of the free roaming axis deer.
+When you buy venison meat from us, you can be assured that your package will contain the meat of the free roaming axis deer and South Texas Antelope.
 If you are interested in other types of meat, we have those available as well.
-We mark our antelope as antelope, although, technically, it can be considered venison as well.

 Regardless of what you choose from the Broken Arrow Ranch, whether it is venison meat or antelope, you can be sure that it will be lower in fat, cholesterol, and calories than any pork, beef, or lamb cut that you could choose.
 Let us know what you are looking for, whether you prefer a stronger or more delicate flavor, and how you plan on preparing the meat, and we will be happy to provide you with our recommendations.